unik-name/docs.unikname.network/docs/uns-use-the-network/README.md

 ### Use the APIs, to consume network services

-All network services can be used via the <uns/> APIs.
-This is the best way for developers to integrate <uns/> services into their own developments and APPs.
+All network services can be used via the <brand name="uns"/> APIs.
+This is the best way for developers to integrate <brand name="uns"/> services into their own developments and APPs.

 [Read more &rightarrow;](api)

-### Use the SDKs, to quickly embed <uns/> features, and Unikname solutions, withing APPs
+### Use the SDKs, to quickly embed <brand name="uns"/> features, and Unikname solutions, withing APPs

 SDKs have been developped to simplify developer work when they integrate Unikname solutions within their plateforms or their APPs.